johansmolinski/1541ultimate/doc/api.md

   * `DELETE`: deletes data
 * All endpoints support the optional query parameter `output=<text|json>`, defining the format of the HTTP body output.
 Default is text, useful for scripting in bash for instance.
 Json output is a full document on a single line.
 * New endpoints and parameters may be added to the same version of the API in the future as long they do not break compatibility for existing implementations.
 Breaking changes must be added to a new version of the API.
 A released non-beta version of the API must be supported at least during the full life cycle of the major firmware version.
+* For all endpoints, the default is to return `400 BAD REQUEST`.
+All other cases are explicitly stated in the Endpoints definitions.

 The URI for calling an endpoint of API version 1 is